Planning Your Trip To Borneo

 If you are using both put the sunscreen on first and then apply insect repellent.

-We advise you seek the advice of your doctor.
 In addition to being up-to-date on routine vaccinations (e.g. measles/mumps/rubella, tetanus, etc.), many doctors recommend jabs for Hepatitis A, Hepatitis B and Typhoid.
+We advise you seek the advice of your doctor to see what is best for you.

 Do I need to get vaccinated against Japanese Encephalitis (JE)?